GiacomoBeretta/RayTracer/README.md

 ## Floating-Point Variables

-Floating-point variables can be declared using the following syntax:
+Floating-point variables can be declared using:

 ```text
 float name(value)